hyj12345/MKLR/README.md

 ## Example

-I give the example for my course homework.
+I use the data for my course homework as a simple example.

 ### View the built-in dataset